Lyapunov-Razumikhin techniques for state-dependent delay differential equations

 In this section we consider the model state-dependent DDE \eqref{Eq:1Delay} and use Theorem~\ref{Thm:Technique} to show that the steady state is asymptotically stable in various parameter sets.
 In Theorem~\ref{Thm:localcone} we use the set $\mathcal{E}_{(1)}(\delta,x)$ to show that the steady state is asymptotically stable whenever the parameters values $(\mu,\sigma)$ are in the cone $\cone$.
-In the rest of the section we consider parameters in the wedge and the cusp ($\wedg\cup\cusp$), and use Theorem~\ref{Thm:Technique} with $k=1$, $2$ and $3$ to show the steady state is asymptotically stable for $(\mu,\sigma)\in\bigl\{P(1,0,k)<1\bigr\}$, where $P(\delta,c,k)$ is defined in \eqref{Eq:P}.
-The sets $\bigl\{P(1,0,k)<1\bigr\}$ are nested in $\wedg\cup\cusp$, becoming larger with $k$.
+In the rest of the section we consider parameters in the wedge and the cusp ($\wedg\cup\cusp$), and use Theorem~\ref{Thm:Technique} with $k=1$, $2$ and $3$ to show the steady state is asymptotically stable for the parameter sets $\bigl\{(\mu,\sigma):P(1,0,k)<1\bigr\}$, where $P(\delta,c,k)$ is defined in \eqref{Eq:P}.
+We will often write $\bigl\{P(1,0,k)<1\bigr\}$ as shorthand for these sets which are nested in $\wedg\cup\cusp$, becoming larger with $k$.
 We also find lower bounds on the basin of attraction of the steady state.
 For the constant delay case ($c=0$) the parameter regions found in $\wedg\cup\cusp$ are independent of the choice of $\delta$ in $\mathcal{E}_{(k)}(\delta,x)$.
 For the state-dependent case, these regions change with $c$ and $\delta$ (see Figure~\ref{Fig:StabilityExample_k=12}) and converge to the region for the constant delay case as $\delta\to 0$.

 We begin by showing asymptotic stability in the cone $\cone$.
 The following result could also be shown by adapting a stability result for time-dependent delays, such as that of Yorke \cite{Yorke:1}.
 Recall that $M_0$ is defined by \eqref{Eq:1Delay:L0M0tau0}.